 Published on Apr 2, 2020 by Abby Stassen

 Learn it today, act on it tomorrow.
 In just 12 months, Full Sail's Game Design master's program can help you expand your professional skills.

-Breaking into the gaming industry can be tough, especially for those looking to pursue mid-level design, research, or leadership roles.
+Breaking into the gaming industry can be tough, especially for those looking to pursue mid-level design, user experience, research, or leadership roles.
 In an industry built on competition, how do you make yourself stand out?
 Full Sail's Game Design master's degree provides students with practical experience to prepare them for a fast-paced industry.

 "This degree is about growth," adds Rob.
 "We're training students to evaluate their strengths and build on those skills to set and achieve goals within the industry."